hahnec/torchimize/README.rst

 Optimizer for Neural Nets
 -------------------------

 For 2nd-order neural network training, one may use ``GNA`` class as demonstrated below.
-Note that this requires more memory (e.g., than ``SGD``) and is still for experimental usage.
+Note that this requires more memory than 1st-order methods and is for experimental usage.

 .. code-block:: python